wangyh082/scBGEDA/README.md

 python SDDA.py

 You can will obtain ten mat files in ten random seeds.
-Then you can run the main.m to get the cluster result for "Adam" dataset.
+Then you can run the main.m to get the clustering result for "Adam" dataset.

 ## Contact